petedejoy/documentation/v2/clickstream/sources/serverside.md

 #### Step 1

 To start, you must install our client-side library, analytics.js, to your ASP.NET master page.
-Follow the steps outlined in our [analytics.js doc] (../analyticsjs.md) and place your snippet directly in your ASP.NET Site.master.
+Follow the steps outlined in our [analytics.js doc](../analyticsjs.md) and place your snippet directly in your ASP.NET Site.master.
 This will allow you to use `page ` calls.

 #### Step 2